 It is recommended that a good spread of houses is obtained.
 This should either be calculated as one set of 15 tests or the system designer should determine an acceptable level of tests.
-The system designer or appointed engineer should employ his own duty of care to agree the amount required.
-Should there be multiple archetypes, the regime above should be adopted for each archetype.
+The system designer or appointed engineer should employ his own duty of care to agree the amount required taking consideration of factors such as elevation changes and distance between properties in rural locations.
+Should there be multiple substrate types, the above regime should be carried out for each substrate.